What Does it Take to Be a Government Programs Eligibility Interviewer?

 Service Orientation: Actively looking for ways to help people.

 In the United States, there were 143,100 jobs for Government Programs Eligibility Interviewer in 2016.
 New jobs are being produced at a rate of 5.9% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Government Programs Eligibility Interviewer by 2026.
-Due to new job openings and attrition, there will be an average of 13,600 job openings in this field each year.
+There will be an estimated 13,600 positions for Government Programs Eligibility Interviewer per year.

 The states with the most job growth for Government Programs Eligibility Interviewer are Nevada, Arizona, and Arkansas.
 Watch out if you plan on working in Kansas, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Government Programs Eligibility Interviewer ranges between $31,550 and $62,180.
+The salary for Government Programs Eligibility Interviewers ranges between about $31,550 and $62,180 a year.

 Government Programs Eligibility Interviewers who work in District of Columbia, Connecticut, or Iowa, make the highest salaries.

-How much do Government Programs Eligibility Interviewers make in different U.S. states?
+How much do Government Programs Eligibility Interviewers make in each U.S. state?

 |State||Annual Mean Salary|